 - Collision Coverage

-This pays for damages that your vehicle incurs when crashing into another object like trees, parking meters, mailboxes, buildings, and fences.
+This pays for damages that your vehicle incurs when crashing into trees, parking meters, mailboxes, buildings, and fences.

 - Considerations in getting the policy